 Data-driven decision making

 Traditionally, decisions were made by business managers or corporate executives using their intuitive understanding of the situation at hand.
 However, intuitive decision-making has several drawbacks.
 For example, a gut-feel approach makes it hard to justify decisions after the fact and bases enterprise decision-making on the experience and accumulated knowledge of individuals, who can be vulnerable to cognitive biases that lead them to make bad decisions.
 That's why businesses today typically take more systematic and data-driven approaches to the decision-making process.
 This allows managers and executives to use techniques such as cost-benefit analysis and predictive modeling to justify their decisions.
-It also enables lines of business to build process automation protocols that can be applied to new situations as they arise, obviating the need for each one to be handled as a unique decision-making event.
+It also enables lines of business to build process automation protocols that can be applied to new situations as they arise, removing the need for each one to be handled as a unique decision-making event.

-If designed properly, a systematic decision-making model reduces the possibility that the biases and blind spots of individuals will result in sub-optimal decisions.
+If designed properly, a systematic decision-making process reduces the possibility that the biases and blind spots of individuals will result in sub-optimal decisions.
 On the other hand, data isn't infallible, which makes observing the business impact of decisions a crucial step in case things go in the wrong direction.
 The potential for humans to choose the wrong data also highlights the need for monitoring the analytics and decision-making stages, as opposed to blindly going where the data is pointing.

 Challenges in the decision-making process